 333 explanations for this.
 The first is that publisher policies for waiving APCs can be quite

 334 restrictive.
-For instance, the publisher of the OA journals included in our review will only
+For instance, the publisher of the OA Mirror journals included in our review will only

 335 waive APCs in cases where every co-author of an article is based in a country that is